-This course introduces students to internetworking using software and hardware developed by Cisco Systems Inc. Through a combination of lectures and hands-on labs, students will learn about a variety of topics related to network computing.
+4 Quarter Credit Hours This course introduces students to internetworking using software and hardware developed by Cisco Systems Inc. Through a combination of lectures and hands-on labs, students will learn about a variety of topics related to network computing.
 Network architecture, network protocols, IP addressing, subnetting, the Cisco Router User Interface, switching technologies and the IP routing process are covered.
 Prerequisite: CEN 1509C.
-Lecture hours: 30.
-Lab hours: 20.
+Lecture hours: 030.
+Lab hours: 020.
+Other hours: 000.